 Medicare coverage comes with SSDI benefits (two years after you become entitled to SSDI).
 It continues during the Trial Work Period and Extended Period of Eligibility.
 At the end of your TWP, you'll remain covered by Medicare for another 93 months, even if you're working and earning SGA during this time.
 Of course, if you remain entitled to disability benefits after the EPE ends, you will still enjoy Medicare coverage as well.

 If you're an SSDI recipient wanting to work but unable to perform any of your past jobs, you may be eligible for free vocational rehabilitation, schooling, or technical training through Social Security's Ticket to Work program.
 Those participating in Ticket to Work will be evaluated at a vocational rehabilitation office and a plan will be developed for the individual to try to return to the workforce.
 As an added incentive, Social Security may not initiate a Continuing Disability Review of an individual in the Ticket to Work program.

 Rules for the Self-Employed

 For those who work for themselves, income isn't necessarily a good measure of how much a person is working.
-To measure whether a self-employed person is working too much to still be considered disabled, Social Security has come up some elaborate rule based on income earned, number of people who work in the business, and hours worked.
-These rules apply after the trial work period has ended.
-To learn more, see disabilitysecret.com's article on what counts as SGA for small business owners.
+To measure whether a self-employed person is working too much to still be considered disabled, Social Security has come up some elaborate rules based on income earned, number of people who work in the business, and hours worked.
+These rules apply after the Trial Work Period has ended.
+To learn more, see our article on what counts as SGA for small business owners.